Web Agency 2026-04-28

 The team and assumptions

 This use case follows a fictional 10-person web agency, "Agency A," based in Tokyo and Osaka.
 They primarily build and maintain corporate websites for SMBs.
-Their portfolio: 30 active clients, 150 production sites under maintenance contracts at $30–100/month per site.
+Their portfolio: 30 active clients, 90 production sites under maintenance contracts at ¥30,000–100,000 per month per client.

 Until recently, their "uptime monitoring" was effectively a phone call from the client saying "the site is down."
-This use case walks through what changed in the three months after they adopted Miterl, ending with a model where monitoring became a profit center rather than a cost.
+This use case walks through what changed in the three months after they adopted Miterl, ending with a model where monitoring and incident investigation became a sellable line item rather than an unpaid burden.

 Three pain points before adoption